SEND Information Report (Special Educational Needs and Disabled Students)

 If a student has literacy or maths difficulties in Y7, Y8 or Y9 they have three IL lessons per week and they do not study a modern foreign language.
-During the IL lessons, students will receive direct teaching to address particular needs, for example: Handwriting, comprehension, spelling and speaking and listening tasks to develop their skills in this area, as well as organisational skills and thinking skills where appropriate.
+During the IL lessons, students will receive direct teaching to address particular needs, for example:

 Bede Academy follows advice received from external agencies (e.g. enlarging of print for students with visual impairment; most advantageous positioning of students with hearing impairment within the classroom and use of aids as recommended).

 Bede Academy is fully accessible.
 For students with physical needs, all floors are accessible by lifts and the corridors are wide enough to cater for wheelchair users.
 Specialist equipment, if appropriate, is provided by the Health Authority supporting the individual and is monitored on a termly basis.
-There are access toilets available in all floors.
+There are accessible toilets available in all floors.
 All safeguarding procedures and risk assessments are in place and adhered to by all staff.
 An Accessibility Plan is in place.
 For further information, please see the Accessibility Plan and Disability Policy.
 (This has been completed in compliance with paragraph 3 of schedule 10 to the Equality Act 2010)

 Many students within Primary Years receive additional help outside of lessons in developing their understanding of the basic skills of reading, writing and maths.
 These students will work with a Learning Support Assistant, in small groups, taking part in additional numeracy and literacy sessions or they may sometimes work individually on specific computer programs tailored to the individual student’s needs.
 These sessions take place several times per week for no longer than 20 minutes.